DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Experiment

+To answer \textbf{RQ3}, we first analyze the results of DuFFin under different fine-tuning strategies and intensities.
+We then evaluate DuFFin against distillation and paraphrasing attacks.

+\textbf{Impacts of Fine-tuning Methods and Intensities}.
+The extensive results in Table~\ref{tab:main_results} have verified the resistance of DuFFin to different fine-tuning methods, including full-parameter, DPO, and LoRA.
+We further quantify the intensity of fine-tuning by computing the L2 norm of the parameter updates of pirated models.
+As shown in Table~\ref{tab:duffin_finetuning}, DuFFin demonstrates strong resistance across different fine-tuning intensities.

+\textbf{Robustness to Paraphrasing Attack}.
+We further conduct experiments where users attempt to destroy the fingerprints by rewriting the input queries or responses through paraphrasing~\cite{llmfingerprint5}.
+Specifically, for the Trigger-DuFFin, we utilize the \texttt{GPT-3.5-Turbo} to paraphrase the models' generated responses towards triggers.
+For the Knowledge-DuFFin, we adopt \texttt{GPT-4o} to rewrite the knowledge questions with the pre-designed rewrite template.
+We evaluate the impact of this dual-level paraphrase attack on ownership verification using DuFFin.
+As shown in Table~\ref{tab:knowledge_rewrite}, DuFFin remains relatively highly effective despite the knowledge question paraphrasing, demonstrating resilience under this more practical threat model.

+\textbf{Performance Under Stronger Model Modification Attacks}.
+We further evaluate robustness under stronger model modification by fine-tuning the protected models with two representative backdoor attacks, \emph{Targeted Refusal} and \emph{Toxicity}~\citep{backdoorllm}, assuming the attacker has partial access to the secret triggers.
+The trigger set is poisoned with ratios of 5\%, 10\%, and 30\%, where the former forces a fixed refusal response and the latter induces toxic outputs.
+Table~\ref{tab:stronger_attack} reports the IP-ROC results of Trigger-DuFFin under these attacks.
+Overall, Trigger-DuFFin remains robust to moderate malicious fine-tuning: at poisoning ratios of 5\% and 10\%, performance degrades only marginally across all three models.
+Even under severe poisoning (30\%), Qwen and Mistral retain strong IP-ROC scores, while Llama shows a larger but still acceptable drop, remaining above 0.60.

-\textbf{Knowledge-DuFFin to Detect the Distillation by DeepSeek-R1}.
+\textbf{Detection of Distillation by DeepSeek}.
 We further validate the performance of the Knowledge-DuFFin on the recently released DeepSeek-R1~\cite{deepseekr1}.
-Here, the Qwen2.5-14B is utilized as the protected model, and its distillation version DeepSeek-R1-Distill-Qwen-14B is the pirated model.
-Then, we collect the DeepSeek-R1-Distill-Llama-8B and the Llama2-13B-chat-hf to serve as the negative samples.
-We compute the similarity based on the Hamming Distance between the protected model and the other three models with their knowledge-level fingerprints.
-As shown in Fig.~\ref{fig:redar} (a), compared to the other two independent models, R1-Distill-Qwen-14B demonstrates the closest alignment to the protected model across all domains, which further indicates the good transportability of DuFFin on the out-of-test-set models.
+Here, the Qwen2.5-14B is utilized as the protected model, and its distillation version, R1-Distill-Qwen-14B, is the pirated model.
+As shown in Table~\ref{tab:unseen_llama}, our DuFFin achieves 1.0 IP-ROC in identifying R1-Distill-Qwen-14B as pirated from Qwen 2.5-14B.
+In addition, we visualize the similarity between the distilled model and protected LLM with their knowledge-level fingerprints in different domains.
+As shown in Fig.~\ref{fig:redar}a, compared to the other two independent models, R1-Distill-Qwen-14B demonstrates the closest alignment to the protected model across all knowledge domains, which further indicates the resistance of our DuFFin to model distillation.